Scott has been sick for the last week with a cold.

-- Decreased the need for medical treatment due to cold and flu symptoms by 58 percent.
+- Reduced the need for medical treatment due to cold and flu symptoms by 58 percent.

 - Enhanced innate immune function by 28 percent.

 Both echinacea and green tea are powerful immune boosters.
-Eachinacea boosts white blood cells and effectively reduces the occurrence of upper respiratory tract infections.
+Echinacea boosts white blood cells and effectively reduces the occurrence of upper respiratory tract infections.

 Apple Cider Vinegar

 ACV is an expectorant, meaning that it stimulates the production of phlegm.
 This is especially helpful for a dry cough.
 It also helps balance the pH of the body, making you a little more alkaline.